 Sandra’s career commenced in 1990 as a serving AFP Detective before moving into intelligence management positions at the former National Crime Authority and at the NSW Police.
 Between 1996 and 1998, Sandra also taught theoretical criminology part time at the University of Western Sydney (undergrad).

 In 2004, Sandra helped establish and manage the first NSW Police Project Management Office.
 A highlight project was the establishment of the State Crime Command.
 This role led to broader PM experience in the private sector with a focus on technology.
-This included operational management at the Centre for Policing, Intelligence and Counter Terrorism at Macquarie University (under Access MQ).
-Sandra is accredited as a Portfolio, Programme and Projects Office (P3O) Manager and as an Agile Scrum Master.
+This included operational management at the Centre for Policing, Intelligence and Counter Terrorism at Macquarie University.

 In 2011, Sandra took up the position of Director, Air Force Improvement at Headquarters Air Command.
-In this position, Sandra and her team worked to improve national capability management across the RAAF Force Element Groups.
-In 2015, after completing the Defence Career Development Assessment Centre, Sandra transferred to Canberra under the Executive Development program.
+In 2015, Sandra was transferred to Canberra under the Defence Executive Development program.
 She recently returned to the criminal justice sector, focusing on ICT capabilities for national security.
-Sandra’s academic qualifications include a Bachelor of Arts (Education and Government) from the University of Sydney and a Masters of Social Science (Criminology) from Charles Sturt University.
+Sandra’s academic qualifications include a Bachelor of Arts (Education and Government) from the University of Sydney and a Master of Social Science (Criminology) from Charles Sturt University.
 Sandra is currently enrolled in a Master of National Security Policy (Advanced) at the ANU NSC.

 Crawford School of Public Policy